josefalanga/blog-thergic/source/en/selfhost/caddy-fail2ban/index.md

 sudo nano ~/Caddyfile
 ```

-This is what mine looked like like (actual domain names replaced):
+This is what mine looked like (actual domain names replaced):

 ```bash
 subdomain.thergic.ar {